 Footprints: Canadian Sports Stories: Summer.
 McArthur & Company Publishing

 Sport in Canada: A History.
-Oxford University Press
+Oxford University Press and

 Saskatchewan Sports: Lives Past and Present.
 Canadian Plains Research Center